 Travel contrarians avoid the crowds and save a boatload of money because they are willing to do the opposite of what most travelers do.
 While everyone else goes to France, you can head to Hungary or Poland for an equally great experience.
 Why do Italy when you can do Greece for a fraction of the cost.
 Even Mexico is getting expensive, so go to Guatemala and save.

 Everyone travels to Europe during the summer.
 So, schedule your trip for the spring or fall and save about half on airfare.
 Speaking of airfares, you will save money by scheduling your travel from a weekday, like Thursday, to another weekday, like Monday.
 Avoid air travel on weekends and holidays when airfares at their highest.

 Maximize Your Benefits with a Credit Card

 Your travel rewards credit card is not just essential for saving money on your next trip abroad; it is also an essential mode of payment when you are on international soil.
-Once you are in are in another country, transactions are completed in foreign currency.
+Once you are in another country, transactions are completed in foreign currency.
 Your credit card will automatically process the currency exchange so you don’t have to.
 Most cards charge an exchange fee of 1 to 3 percent.
-You can find credit cards, such as the Chase Sapphire Preferred Card that waives the exchange fees, which can be another big savings.
+You can find credit cards, such as the Chase Sapphire Preferred Card that waives the exchange fees.

 A lot can go wrong on trips abroad, such as the possibility of having to cancel your trip, losing your luggage in transport, losing your credit card or a medical emergency.
 Using a credit card protects you against these contingencies.
 You need to read the fine print of your credit card’s benefits to see which protections are available and how they might apply on a cruise vacation.